Skip to content

 States

-Moreover, we define a code for each state name, so it may be re-mapped in the implementation of the SetState function using
+Moreover, a code is defined for each state name, so it can be re-mapped in the implementation of the SetState function:

 States

-The full key to find matching dropdown is objectid.method.paramName.
-If not found, it will check method.paramNam and paramName columns:
+The full key to find a matching dropdown is objectid.method.paramName.
+If not found, it will check the method.paramName and paramName columns:

 Key Example